DMVerfurth/PassiveHunger/readme.md

 ## Overview

-PassiveHunger is a Minecraft plugin that deducts saturation/food points of players over time regardless of activity level
+PassiveHunger is a Minecraft plugin that deducts saturation/food points of players over time regardless of activity level.

 ## Features